jincheng9/go-tutorial/workspace/senior/p29/readme4.md

 - [runtime/race](https://tip.golang.org/pkg/runtime/race/)

   The race detector has been upgraded to use thread sanitizer version v3 on all supported platforms except `windows/amd64` and `openbsd/amd64`, which remain on v2.
 Compared to v2, it is now typically 1.5x to 2x faster, uses half as much memory, and it supports an unlimited number of goroutines.
-On Linux, the race detector now requires at least glibc version 2.17.The race detector is now supported on `GOARCH=s390x`.Race detector support for `openbsd/amd64` has been removed from thread sanitizer upstream, so it is unlikely to ever be updated from v2.
+On Linux, the race detector now requires at least glibc version 2.17.

+  The race detector is now supported on `GOARCH=s390x`.

+  Race detector support for `openbsd/amd64` has been removed from thread sanitizer upstream, so it is unlikely to ever be updated from v2.

 - [runtime/trace](https://tip.golang.org/pkg/runtime/trace/)